plonzari/blog/_posts/2020-10-13-voters-and-pyramid-of-ages.md

 that the knowledge, beliefs and ideologies acquired in the formative years must be one of the most important determinants of later politics.

-It is easy to accept that the 7.5M Romanians aged 30 or less, born after 1990 have another outlook on the past.
+It is easy to accept that the 7.5M Romanians aged 30 or less, born after 1990, have a particular outlook on the past.
 And, if possible to define, the typical outlook of the voters, with a median age of about fifty, must be different from that of the overall population (median age about forty).
 This is especially true, given that the average age of people actually going to the polls is usually even higher.
 I think that the positive changes seen in last two elections